Police

 House responded, “Nah,” while shaking his head.
 “This is f—ing ridiculous.
 I’ve been out here for 15 f—ing years and never have I once in my life… that sh-t is (unacceptable)… I’m a f—ing upstanding citizen.
 My kids go to school here.
 I’m well respected.
 That sh-t is wrong dude.
 You don’t f—ing do that.

-Despite acknowledging the grave mistake, House’s attorney alleges the officers actions were unconsciousable and driven by racial bias.
+Despite acknowledging their wrongdoing, House’s attorney alleges the officers actions were unconsciousable and driven by racial bias.

 In a statement to FOX 32 Chicago, The Woodridge Police Department has maintained its actions that day were reasonable.